bluem-development/bluem-php/README.md

 PHP 7.0+ is required for all versions of this library.
 Please use the major git releases for the stable versions of this plugin.

 ### Notes version 2.0.12 (latest)
 Allowing the verification if the current IP is based in the Netherlands utilizing a geolocation integration *(IPAPI).
 Use this feature through the Helper/IPAPI class.
-Currently implemented public function is:
+Currently, implemented public function is:
 ```php
 $bluem->VerifyIPIsNetherlands();
 // returns bool true if NL or error, returns false if no error and other country